jon-hanson/parsecj/README.md

 ```

 The `isOk` and `isError` methods can be used to test the type.
-Alternatively, use the `match` method to handle both cases:
+Alternatively, use the `match` method to handle both cases, e.g.:

-E.g.:

 ```java
 String msg =